hammerheim-game/hammerheim-rules/8-scenarios.md

 that chaos beast down!" shouted Captain Alkazar to his men, as they chased the twisted Chaos Spawn through the ruined streets of what was once a productive farming village.
-In the time after the comet fell, the streets of Mordheim were tainted by the touch of the foul gods, and the effects visible in many areas.
+In the time after the comet fell, the streets of Hammerheim were tainted by the touch of the foul gods, and the effects visible in many areas.
 Men and women bore twisted visages of their former selves, and much, much worse was to be found.
 The touch of Chaos was laid